borntofrappe/flutter-beginners-tutorial/README.md

 }
 ```

-Define `updateTime` to consider te world time instance and set its time.
+Define `updateTime` to consider the world time instance and set its time.

 ```dart
 void updateTime(index) async {